|

 “Cultures in the Crossfire: Stories From Syria and Iraq”

-(8 April-26 November).
+a new exhibition that opened at the Penn Museum, America (8 April-26 November).
 It presents more than 50 artefacts from the museum’s collection, including a funerary relief from Palmyra (1st-2nd century CE), a 16th-century glazed terracotta tile from Damascus and Arabic illustrated manuscripts on complex mathematics, music theory and astronomy.
 Many of the objects were originally excavated from areas that have been torn apart by the Syrian civil war.
 Curators have installed newly commissioned works by the Syrian-born artist Issam Kourbaj throughout the show, including an installation inspired by 5th-century Syrian boats.
 Documentation of the Penn Cultural Heritage Center’s recent preservation efforts is also on view.
 The centre has proactively documented collections in northern Iraq and helped fortify 1,600 sq. ft of Roman and Byzantine mosaics at a museum south of Aleppo.
 Read more in the Art Newspaper.

 Italy creates UN peacekeeping force to protect world heritage